 Money may be tight or you may be debt-averse, but that shouldn’t stop you from replacing your roof right away!
 The longer you hold out the more likely it is that your roof will get more damaged.
 And that damage may extend to other parts of your home as well like drywall, paint, insulation, your electrical system, etc. That will only make your roof replacement more costly!
 Luckily, you have many options.

-To begin with, Proven Roofing is approved to help you put together a financing plan that’ll work for you!
+To begin with, Proven Contracting is approved to help you put together a financing plan that’ll work for you!
 Although, if you have a lot of equity in your home, a low-interest loan may be an even better option.
 If you have good credit you may also want to consider a zero-interest credit card.
 You might even be able to pay your entire roof off before the interest kicks in, or pay enough of your roof off to not have to pay that much interest!
 Even if it means getting into debt, you shouldn’t put off getting your roof replaced.

 You can also get a cash-out refinancing.
 That’s when you get a new mortgage on your home for more money than your home requires so that the additional funds can be used as seen fit.
 In this case, those funds would cover the cost of your roof!
 You can also pay off any high-interest debts so that your budget is less constrained.
 Your new mortgage can also provide more accommodating terms.
 That way you’re paying less per month toward your mortgage and, again, have a less constrained budget.

 You can also consider local charities, crowdfunding, or consult with your county government to see if you qualify for financial assistance.
 The point is, don’t let your budget dictate when you replace your roof because the answer to the question of, “When should a roof get installed?” is ASAP!
 And since some of these financing options will take time to implement, you need to act quickly.